babucarr186-ai/Dj-samba-/README_EVENTS.md

 ## Calendar links

 Each event card includes an "Add to calendar" button (Google Calendar link).
 If you provide `endDate`, the time range is set accordingly.

+Timezone note: if you include an offset in your ISO date (e.g. `+01:00`), the event displays correctly for your intended local time and the calendar link uses the correct moment in time.

 ## Notes
 - If `config.json` includes `events.provider = airtable`, the site switches to embed mode and uses your form.